luismmadeirac/grpc-starter-templates/README.md

 ### Local Development

-1. Clone the template repository
+**Note the generate script is not part of this repository.**

-2. Generate a new service:
+1. Generate a new service:

    ```bash
    make new-service SERVICE_TYPE=go SERVICE_NAME=my-service
    ```

-3. Navigate to the service directory
+2. Navigate to the service directory
-4. Follow language-specific development instructions
+3. Follow language-specific development instructions

 ## Contributing